tipoc123/BitmexHorizontalVolumes/README.md

 # bitmex
-Horizontal volumes for bitmex exchange
+Horizontal volumes for bitmex exchange.
+Use the HTML5 Canvas element to draw graphics.

 ![Screenshot](web.png)